A developmental evaluation is a type of psychological assessment conducted with toddlers and young children, usually aged 2 to 7.

 What is the process like for developmental assessments?

-Developmental evaluations begin with a thorough intake interview with the child’s parents, during which I take a complete pregnancy, birth, medical, social, academic, and psychological history.
-I then obtain collateral information from doctors, teachers, therapists, and/or other caretakers.
+Developmental evaluations begin with a thorough intake interview with the child’s parents, targeting pregnancy, birth, medical, social, academic, and psychological history.
+Collateral information is obtained from doctors, teachers, therapists, and/or other caretakers.
 This often takes the form of interviews and/or questionnaires.

 The developmental testing itself consists of multiple sessions of approximately 1–2 hours each, as the child can manage.

-I conduct these evaluations in person in my office on South Washington Street in Old Town, Alexandria, VA.
+Developmental evaluations are conducted in person in my office on South Washington Street in Old Town, Alexandria, VA.
 (Virtual testing is not an option for developmental evaluations).

 For the cognitive portion of the assessment, batteries include the WPPSI-IV, NEPSY-II, which consist of puzzle and game-like activities that measure verbal skills, perceptual skills, reasoning and problem solving, memory, visual-motor integration, and speed of information processing.
-If indicated, I further assess language development with the CELF-5.
+If indicated, language processes may be assessed with the TILLS or CELF-5.

 Early academic achievement is measured, if applicable and appropriate, with the WIAT-4 and CTOPP-4.
 If auditory processing issues are suspected, that is examined with the SCAN-3.
-To evaluate social and emotional functioning, I use gold-standard observational and interactive evaluation methods, which are engaging and even fun for children.
+To evaluate social and emotional functioning, gold-standard observational and interactive evaluation methods are used, which are engaging and even fun for children.
 These may include the ADOS-II and the MIGDAS.

 What is included in the report?

 A child’s performance is scored and compared to a large sample of other children at the same age.
-These scores provide a snapshot of where the child stands compared to his or her peers in terms of developing abilities.
+These scores provide a snapshot of where the child stands compared to their peers in terms of developing abilities.

 The report describes strengths and weaknesses, any diagnoses that may be present, and areas for intervention and/or follow-up.
-I provide recommendations for homelife, childcare, school, socializing, and any additional early intervention services (e.g. occupational therapy).
-If warranted, I may follow up with teachers or therapists to update them and make sure everyone is on the same page.
+Recommendations are provided for home life, childcare, school, socializing, and any additional early intervention services (e.g. occupational therapy).

 Do I need a referral?